 How to treat a snake bite on a cat

-If you notice a bite mark or any of the above symptoms on your cat (but didn’t observe the attack itself), we recommend taking your cat to an animal hospital right away.
+If you notice a bite mark or any of the above symptoms on your cat, we recommend taking your cat to an animal hospital right away.
 Treatment should begin as soon as possible after the bite.
+Depending on the snake involved, this could very quickly be a life-or-death situation.

-If you observed your cat being bit by a snake, try to take note of what kind of snake it is (for instance, rattlesnake) or any of its identifying marks.
+If you saw your cat being bitten by a snake, try to note what kind of snake it was (for instance, rattlesnake) or any of its identifying marks.
 If possible, snap a photo of the snake.
-Do NOT approach the snake unless you are certain it is deceased.
-If you’re able to bag the dead snake (wear gloves), bring it along with your cat to the animal hospital.
+Do NOT approach the snake even if you are certain it is deceased.
+NEVER handle a venomous snake, not even a dead one or its decapitated head.

-The veterinarian will want to know any information you have about the snake, where the attack took place, and where and how long since your cat was bit.
+The veterinarian will want to know any information you have about the snake, where the attack took place, and where and how long since your cat was bitten.
 A venom test kit, blood work, and cultures may be performed to identify the snake and determine treatment.
 The vet may need to administer antivenom, IV fluids, feeding tubes, and oxygen, depending on the severity of the situation.
 Unfortunately, if treatment for a venomous snake bite on a cat isn’t immediate, the bite is often fatal.
+Additionally, snake antivenom is generally in short supply—regular veterinary clinics will not have it in stock, and even emergency hospitals may be limited in what they have.

 Venomous snakes in the U.S.